Video Header Bidding: A Publisher’s Guide

 What Is Video Header Bidding?

 Video header bidding is a technique publishers use to open up video ad impressions to multiple demand partners simultaneously before sending the requests to the ad server.
-Simply, it creates a fair auction and enables the publishers to make Guaranteed (Preferred deals, private auctions, etc.) compete against non-guaranteed auctions.
+Simply, it creates a fair auction and enables the publishers to make Guaranteed (preferred deals, private auctions, etc.) compete against non-guaranteed auctions.

 There are two types of video header bidding: Server-side and Client-side.
 The video header bidding workflow is similar to the display header bidding.
 However, there are a few differences in implementing header bidding for video ads.